sachiwhite/ResizableAndDraggableBorderlessWindowsWPF/README.md

 # ResizableAndDraggableBorderlessWindowsWPF
 This is a wrapper to simplify creating borderless windows in WPF.
+It contains bindings with your window tile and window icon (if you specified one), so you don't have to worry about consistence.

 ## How to use?
 * Download the repository